 Young men and boys are being pulled into misogynistic spaces, seeking community and belonging.
 Studies show that dummy accounts created to imitate 16–18-year-old boys were fed extreme “manosphere” content within minutes.

-Attitudes common in the “manosphere” - like undermining women' s independence, the endorsement of traditional gender roles, and the excusing of men’s violence - are strongly linked with support for violence against women.
+Attitudes common in the “manosphere” - like undermining women' s independence and the excusing of men’s violence - are strongly linked with support for violence against women.

 The consequences are severe.
 Australia’s National Crisis of gender-based violence is worsening; teenage boys have overtaken adult men as the most likely perpetrators of child sexual abuse.
 Image-based abuse is at record highs.
 Extremist groups use misogynistic content for recruitment and teachers have reported rising misogyny in schools across the nation.